UTHealth Houston Institute on Aging will be the national leader in innovations, education, and training for healthcare that serves older adults.

 Develop a diverse workforce, undertake research, and disseminate innovations that enable older adults to achieve what matters most in their healthcare, health, and lives.

-The Institute on Aging goals are aligned with the three UTHealth Houston missions: educate health science professionals; discover and translate advances in the biomedical and behavioral sciences; and model the best practices in clinical care and public health.
+The Institute on Aging goals are aligned with the three UTHealth Houston missions: educate health science professionals; discover and translate advances in the biomedical,behavioral, and population health sciences; and model the best practices in clinical care and public health.
 These measures of our future successes are:

-- Accelerate age-friendly innovations and interprofessional training as the lead institution of the U01 funded Southeast Texas Geriatrics Workforce Enhancement Program.
+- Accelerate age-friendly innovations and interprofessional training as the lead institution for a U01 funded Geriatrics Workforce Enhancement Program.